Anveks/JavaScript-Basics-Theory/JavaScriptTheory.md

     console.log(firstN); // returns 'John'
     ...

+## Dot Notation vs Bracket Notation

+The main difference between dot notation and square bracket notation in JavaScript lies in how they are used to access object properties:
+1. Dot Notation: used when a property name in known and fixed, has no spaces and starts with a letter.
+In case you are adressing a non-existend property, you will get an error.
+2. Bracket Notation: used when property name is dynamic, includes special characters or spaces.
+If a property inside the square brackets doesn't exist, it will return an 'undefined'.

 ## Object Prototypes

 Each object has a hidden property called "[[Prototype]]", which is a reference to another object called the 'prototype'.
 The concept of Prototypes is fundamental in JavaScript and it plays an important role in object **inheritance**.